Gritting roads and pavements in freezing weather

 What distance of road do you cover when gritting?

 We concentrate on treating the routes that are most heavily used, which is around 200 miles of roads.
 Swindon has over 500 miles of roads in total, so those which aren’t treated require extra care when the weather is bad.
 While we do our best, we cannot guarantee the routes we do treat will always be free of ice.
 You can see our gritting routes on an interactive map.

 How do you decide gritting treatments?

 We have two weather forecasting stations.
 One is near Blagrove Roundabout on Great Western Way and one is on Marlborough Road, just outside Chiseldon.
 Readings of the current weather conditions are sent from both stations to our specialist weather forecast provider every ten minutes.
-These readings produce two daily forecasts which show the anticipated air temperature, road surface temperature, wind speed and rain or snowfall.
-If there’s any uncertainty in the information received, we call the forecaster.
+These readings help to produce two daily forecasts which show the anticipated air temperature, road surface temperature, wind speed and rain or snowfall.
+If there’s any uncertainty in the information received, we call the forecaster for further information.

 Does spreading salt on top of ice or snow melt it straightaway?